The Career and Professional Development Office is dedicated to providing career-long support and guidance to our students and alumni.

 We present a series of attorney panel discussions each year.
 These discussions provide you with opportunities to investigate various areas of practice, while simultaneously learning the skill of conversing with lawyers.
 Panels will feature practitioners from many law firms and organizations, and provide a realistic overview of specific practice areas.
 You are certain to learn valuable information that will help you make decisions about your own future practice.
 Each panel discussion includes a question and answer session, as well as the opportunity to network with participating panelists.

-Job Listings Posted on the CWSL Online Job Database
+Job Listings Posted on the CWSL Online Job Database, Symplicity

 Pro Bono and Public Service Programs

 These programs provide you with an effective way to gain your first practical legal experience, while also contributing to the needs of the local community.
-We help connect you with a local public interest or service organization that relates to an area of practice to which you are interested, and you will be trained to serve as a law clerk.
+We help connect you with a local public interest or service organization that relates to an area of practice in which you are interested, and you will be trained to serve as a law clerk.
 The work schedules tend to be flexible, and the experience valuable and rewarding.
 Almost every pro bono and public service legal organization in San Diego participates in this program, giving our students the opportunity to get their feet wet in the actual supervised representation of clients in many areas of need.
+Participation in the Pro Bono and Public Service Programs provides eligibility for induction into the Pro Bono Honors Society or the Public Service Honors Society, for an award from the State Bar of California, and for a special notation on your transcript about your successful completion of the Program.
+Speak with Pro Bono and Public Service Coordinator, Drew Lautemann, about how to participate.

 Mock Legal Job Interviews

-Throughout the year, but primarily in the Fall and Spring, legal employers come to California Western to interview students on-campus for student law clerk and entry-level positions.
+Throughout the year, but primarily in the spring and fall, legal employers come to California Western to interview students on campus for student law clerk and entry-level positions.
 Many of these employers are from San Diego, but others from elsewhere in California and around the country also participate.
 A great variety of opportunities are available.

 Alumni Career Advisors Network